outercloudstudio/Outers-Server-Utils/README.md

-# Simple NPCs
+# Simple Entity Respawns
-The purpose of this mob is to be able to create respawnable NPC groups or individuals.
-Simple NPCs is completely server sided!
+The purpose of this mob is to be able to create respawnable groups of entities based on tags.
+Simple Entity Respawns is completely server sided!

-## Idea
-1. Summon entity and modify it to desired effect
-2. Select entity/entities
-3. Create spawn group
-4. Entities will now respawn

-## Technical
+## Tutorial
-NPCs are saved using NBT so anything that works with NBT should work with this mod.

-Groups are based off of tags so the `/tag` command can be used to completely skip using the `/select` command.
+First create a respawn group by running the command `/respawns create my_respawn_group 1 5`.
+This command will create a respawn group linked to the tag `my_respawn_group` with a delay of `1` second and radius of `5`.

+> [!IMPORTANT]
+> Create the respawn group before adding entities to the group!

 ## Commands
-`/respawn` allows the creation, deletion, and modification of entity respawn groups.

-`/respawn create` allows you to specify a tag.
-All entities with that tag will be assigned to the respawn group.
-You can specify the delay in seconds between killing an entity before it respawns, and the max amount of entities that will be spawned at any one time.
-You can also specify if groups will randomly pick from the pool or always respawn the same mobs.

-`/respawn remove` lets you remove the specified respawn group.
+### `/respawns create <tag: string> <delay: float> <radius: float>`
+Creates a group assigned to a specific tag. `delay` is a float is seconds.
+Entities wait this amount of time before respawning. `radius` is a float in blocks.
+Entities that travel farther than this distance from when they were given the tag will be teleported back to their original spot.

+### `/respawns remove <tag: string>`
+Removes the respawn group assigned to the tag.

+### `/respawns edit <tag: string> <delay: float> <radius: float>`
-`/respawn edit` lets you modify the delay and amount of entities in the specified respawn group.
+Modifies the attributes of the respawn group.
+Parameters are the same as `create`.

+### `/respawns list`
-`/respawn list` lists out the names of the currently existing respawn groups
+Lists out the tags of the currently existing respawn groups.

-`/respawn reset` respawns all the entities in a respawn group, or all respawn groups without dropping any loot

-`/respawn freeze` prevents entities in a respawn group or all respawn groups from spawning.

-`/respawn unfreeze` unfreezes all or a specific respawn group.

 # Download
 Modrinth: